The Flash season 8

 The eighth season of the American superhero television series The Flash, which is based on the DC Comics character Barry Allen / Flash, premiered on The CW on November 16, 2021.
-The season follows Barry facing against his nemesis, the Reverse-Flash, the futuristic alien Despero, the fire Meta Deathstorm and the Negative Forces.
+The season follows Barry facing against his nemesis, the Reverse-Flash, the futuristic alien Despero, the entity Deathstorm and the Negative Forces.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe, and is a spin-off of Arrow.
 The season is produced by Berlanti Productions, Warner Bros.
 Television, and DC Entertainment, with Eric Wallace serving as showrunner.

 The season was ordered on February 3, 2021.
 Filming began that August and concluded the following April.
 Grant Gustin stars as Barry, with principal cast members Candice Patton, Danielle Panabaker, Danielle Nicolet, Kayla Compton, Brandon McKnight, and Jesse L. Martin also returning from previous seasons.
 This is the last season to feature Martin as a series regular.
 The series was renewed for a ninth and final season, which premiered on February 8, 2023.